Break Point in Tennis

 Also, if you take a look at the players towards the top of the ‘break points converted’ statistic, many big names can be spotted.
 Here are a select few from the ATP Tour official website:

 As you can see, there are plenty of big fish towards the top of the ‘break points converted’ statistic.
-Converting a break point can lead to a big momentum shift towards the player who successfully managed to do so, as we will touch upon later.
+Converting one of these crucial points can lead to a big momentum shift towards the player who successfully managed to do so, as I’ll touch on later.

-Now we know that break points are important to win, or save, if you want to win more tennis matches.
+Now that you know that break points are important to win, or save, if you want to win more tennis matches.
 They are often a turning point, and can provide a clear route to winning a set.

 As a general rule, you probably want to approach saving a break point with a decisive and attacking, yet high-percentage, first serve.
-This is why big servers such as Milos Raonic and John Isner make the top three in the ‘break points saved’ statistic.
+This is why big servers such as Milos Raonic and John Isner make the top three in the ‘saved’ statistic.

 Also, whether trying to secure or save a break point, it’s a good idea to take a mental note of your opponent’s weaknesses beforehand.
-For example, if you spot a weak response to lobbed shots during a rally, you could save up a nice lob for when you really need to secure a break point.
+For example, if you spot a weak response to lobbed shots during a rally, you could save up a defensive lob for when you really need to secure a break.

 Alternatively, if you don’t know much about your opponent, you can choose to focus on remaining patient, returning cleanly, and waiting for a high-percentage opportunity to attack.